-The Model 45A is shipped as a self-contained unit suitable for portable use.
-Installed on the bottom of the chassis are screw-on "bump on" protectors.
-These are useful if the unit is going to be placed on surfaces where scratching of either the Model 45A or the surface could take place.
-They can be removed, without the use of a tool, when rack-mounting the unit.
+The Model 45 is shipped as a self-contained unit suitable for portable use.
+Included with the unit are self-stick "bump on" protectors.
+These may be applied to the bottom corners of the unit if it is going to be placed on surfaces where scratching of either the Model 45 or the surface could take place.

-Rack Mounting the Model 45A
+Rack Mounting the Model 45

-For permanent or mobile applications it's possible to mount one or two Model 45A units into one space of a 19-inch rack enclosure or one unit in a special 10.5-inch rack.
-Three rack-mount front panels, purchased separately, are available from Studio Technologies.
-Refer to Figure 3 for a view of the Model 45A in the "1/2-rack" front panel.
+For permanent or mobile applications it's possible to mount one or two Model 45 units into one space of a 19-inch rack enclosure.
+Two rack-mount front panels, purchased separately, are available from Studio Technologies.
+Refer to Figure 3 for details.